a11ywatch/sidecar/README.md

 gRPC server running at http://127.0.0.1:50055
 ```

 You should see the REST server up on http://localhost:8080/.
-If redis is not enabled it will poll the connection until.
-We are working on configuring this more gracefully.

 Example of importing commands directly.